microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-get-mailboxsettings.md

 #### Response

-The following is an example of the response, which includes only the working hours settings.
+The following is an example of the response that includes only the working hours settings.
 Notice that the user's work hours are in a [custom time zone](../resources/customtimezone.md).
-Note: The response object shown here might be shortened for readability.
+>**Note:** The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",